-The accompanying condensed consolidated financial statements as of June 30, 2018 and for the three and six months ended have been prepared assuming the Company will continue as a going concern.
-The Company successfully raised net proceeds of \$37.6 million from its initial public offering in 2011, completed a follow-on offering of its common stock raising net proceeds of \$49.0 million in 2013, and raised an additional \$58.7 million in net proceeds from an at the market (ATM) offering completed in 2015.
+The accompanying condensed consolidated financial statements as of June 30, 2019 and for the three and six months ended June 30, 2019 have been prepared assuming the Company will continue as a going concern.
+The Company raised net proceeds of \$37.6 million from its initial public offering in 2011, completed a follow-on offering of its common stock raising net proceeds of \$49.0 million in 2013, and raised an additional \$58.7 million in net proceeds from an at the market (ATM) offering completed in 2015.

 During 2017, the Company sold 1,940,656 shares of its common stock under an ATM offering, with aggregate net proceeds of \$19.3 million after commissions of \$398,000 paid to Cantor Fitzgerald & Co.
 (Cantor) as the placement agent, and other costs of \$163,000.
 In October 2017, the Company sold 5,750,000 of its shares of common stock in a public offering for aggregate net proceeds of \$55.2 million after underwriters' discounts, commissions and other expenses of \$3.7 million.
-On March 12, 2018, the Company entered into a new Sales Agreement with Cantor under which the Company may sell up to \$60.0 million of its common stock in one or more placements at prevailing market prices in an ATM offering (the 2018 ATM Offering).
-As of June 30, 2018, no shares have been sold under the 2018 ATM Offering.

-The Company's cash and cash equivalents as of June 30, 2018 are expected to be adequate to satisfy the Company's liquidity requirements into the second half of 2021.
+The Company's cash and cash equivalents as of June 30, 2019 are expected to be adequate to satisfy the Company's liquidity requirements through 2021.
 If available liquidity becomes insufficient to meet the Company's operating obligations as they come due, the Company's plans include selling additional shares of common stock, alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
 However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
 Failure by the Company to successfully execute its plans or otherwise address its liquidity needs may have a material adverse effect on its business and financial position, and may materially affect the Company's ability to continue as a going concern.